cocos-creator/docs-3d-deprecated/en/material-system/overview.md

   ]
 }
 ```
-There is a lot to unpack here, but for the most part the details won't be of any concern to game deverlopers, but the key insight you need to remember is:
+There is a lot to unpack here, but for the most part the details won't be of any concern to game deverlopers, and the key insight you need to remember is:

 All the necessary info for runtime shading procedure setup on any target platform (and even editor support) is here in advance to guarantee portability and performance.
 Redundant info will be trimmed at build-time to ensure minimum space consumption.